 Sometimes the city’s sewer system is to blame for a sewer backup.
 Mississauga, ON property owners should call 311 and check with their neighbours if they suspect there is a backup affecting their whole community.

-Multiple homes could be affected in your neighbourhood during a widespread Mississauga sewer backup.
+Multiple homes could be affected in your neighborhood during a widespread Mississauga sewer backup.
 If the city’s hotline is busy, feel free to contact your local plumber, who will likely be up-to-date!
 There are different steps to take depending on whether your problem comes from a private waste backup or a public sewer backup in Mississauga, ON.

 4. Cracked Pipes and Foundation Cracks